openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 ![OpenMPF Component Diagram](img/component_diagram_python_batch_no_mixin.png "OpenMPF Component Diagram")

-The figure above shows the Node Manager starting the Detection Component Executable.
+The Node Manager is only used in a non-Docker deployment.
+In a Docker deployment the Component Executor is started by the Docker container itself.

-The Detection Component Executable determines that it is running a Python component so it creates an instance of the [`PythonComponentHandle`](https://github.com/openmpf/openmpf/blob/master/trunk/detection/executor/cpp/batch/PythonComponentHandle.h) class.
+The Component Executor determines that it is running a Python component so it creates an instance of the [`PythonComponentHandle`](https://github.com/openmpf/openmpf/blob/master/trunk/detection/executor/cpp/batch/PythonComponentHandle.h) class.
 The `PythonComponentHandle` class creates an instance of the component class and calls one of the [get_detections_from_*](#componentget_detections_from_42-methods) methods on the component instance.
 The example